Compliance Assurance Visible Emissions Videos

 For EHS managers and plant operators, baghouse performance has direct implications for visible emissions compliance.
 A failing or overloaded baghouse can produce excess opacity — triggering EPA Method 9 evaluation requirements and potential compliance issues under a facility's Title V permit.

 Accurate opacity observation under EPA Method 9 starts with understanding how light behaves.
-This video explains the properties of light that are most relevant to visible emissions evaluations — and why they matter in practice.
+This video explains the properties of light most relevant to visible emissions evaluations — and why they matter in practice.

 Sun angle, background contrast, atmospheric conditions, and observer positioning all influence what a trained observer sees when evaluating emissions at a stack or fugitive source.

-Whether you're preparing for smoke school certification or brushing up before recertification, a solid grasp of light properties makes for more accurate, defensible opacity readings in the field.
+Whether preparing for smoke school certification or brushing up before recertification, a solid grasp of light properties makes for more accurate, defensible opacity readings in the field.